Moose2Model/Moose2Model/README.md

-<code>This project will be replaced by Moose2Model2.
+<code>This project is now replaced by Moose2Model2.
 FAMIX metamodels will not be supported anymore.
-The new metamodel is currently named SMOIX (04 January 2020).
+The new metamodel is currently named SMOIX (22 May 2022).
 Please open an issue to get support :-)</code>

 # Moose2Model